FernanMorales/billy-exercise/README.md

 # Billy Coding Exercise

-this project consists of a small api that returns events and related smart contracts information
+this project consists of a small api in Node.js/Express.js/Typescript that returns events and related smart contracts information

 ## Getting started